aws-amplify/docs/js/authentication.md

   scope: ['phone', 'email', 'profile', 'openid', 'aws.cognito.signin.user.admin'],
   redirectSignIn: 'http://localhost:3000/',
   redirectSignOut: 'http://localhost:3000/',
-  responseType: 'code' // or token
+  responseType: 'code' // or 'token', note that REFRESH token will only generated when the responseType is code };
-};

 Amplify.configure(awsmobile);